-The four names appear again and again as thinkers who have shaped postcolonial theory are Frantz Fanon, Edward Said, Homi Bhabha and Gayatri Chakravorty Spivak.
-Though all these writers had different lands, nationalities and social backgrounds, they could all create their own distinction in producing wonderful works of literature of which many would certainly come under the label ‘Postcolonial literature.’
+The four names that appear again and again as thinkers who have shaped postcolonial theory are Frantz Fanon, Edward Said, Homi Bhabha and Gayatri Chakravorty Spivak.
+Though all these writers had different lands, nationalities and social backgrounds, they could all produce wonderful works of literature of which many would certainly come under the label ‘postcolonial literature.’

 Postcolonialism Literature in English

 One of the most influential novels of Postcolonialism is Things Fall Apart (1958) by Chinua Achebe, exploring the interaction between traditional African society and British colonizers.
 In this novel, the character Okonkwo struggles to understand and cope with the changes got from Christianity and British control.
 His novel examines various situations occurred after the post-independence fictional West African village.
 Achebe conveyed through his novels how the British legacies continue to weaken the possibility of uniting the country.
 Achebe got the Man Booker International Prize in 2007 for his literary merit.